StanfordPlasmaPhysics/InversePMMDesign/README.md

 ### Quick Tutorial

 1. First, use the setup.py file to make sure you have all the dependencies and 'install' PMM.
-It would behoove you to do this in a seperate conda environment
+It would behoove you to do this in a seperate conda environment. _Note: The ceviche field solver uses the PARDISO sparse matrix solver; which is part of Intel's MKL poackage (pyMKL, a requirement for ceviche, is a wrapper for this) and is responsible for the fast parallel performance of the field solvers.
+If you are running on an HPC system, you will likely need to load an MKL module._
 ~~~
     (base)$ git clone https://github.com/StanfordPlasmaPhysics/InversePMMDesign
     (base)$ cd InversePMMDesign